Drivers told to park older Dodge and Chrysler models after air bag deaths

 Two people died this year after Takata air bags blew apart in two separate incidents involving a 2010 Dodge Charger.
 Stellantis has confirmed the exploding air bags killed the drivers in both incidents.

-“Left unrepaired, recalled Takata air bags are increasingly dangerous as the risk of an explosion rises as vehicles age,”said NHTSA Acting Administrator Ann Carlson in a statement.
-“Every day that passes when you don’t get a recalled airbag replaced, puts you and your family at greater risk of injury or death.
+“Left unrepaired, recalled Takata air bags are increasingly dangerous as the risk of an explosion rises as vehicles age,” NHTSA acting Administrator Ann Carlson said in a statement.
+“Every day that passes when you don’t get a recalled airbag replaced, puts you and your family at greater risk of injury or death.”

 “An exploding Takata air bag can send metal fragments toward the driver or passengers, and this shrapnel can kill,” Carlson added.